- Breast cancer can return in certain cases, whether the breast has been reconstructed or not.

 If you’ve undergone breast reconstruction after a mastectomy, the build-up of scar tissue or dead fat cells in the reconstructed breast may cause the formation of harmless lumps.
 This type of lump is not cancer.
 However, it is still important to inform your doctor about any lumps you detect in your breast so that they can be monitored for any change in tenderness or size.

 Mammograms are not usually recommended for reconstructed breasts.
 New lumps can be monitored through clinical breast exams.
 An MRI may also be recommended.

 If breast cancer returns in a reconstructed breast, the skin flap or implant used to rebuild the breast may need to be removed.
 In some cases, it is possible for the breast to be fully reconstructed again at a later date.
 It’s important to discuss all of your options with your doctor and plastic surgeon.

 Dr. Ben Brown have built a reputation for excellence in the field of breast reconstruction.
 Not only does Restore Plastic Surgery offer the most breast reconstruction options in the region, we are one of the very few practices in the country that perform DIEP flap breast reconstruction.
 This advanced technique “naturally” reconstructs the breast using the patient’s own skin, fat, and underlying blood vessels harvested from the abdominal area.
 We welcome patients from across the country and around the world for this highly effective procedure.

 Schedule Your Breast Reconstruction Consultation Today

-To learn more about breast reconstruction, and the options that are best suited to your unique situation, call Restore Plastic Surgery today at 850-500-7527 to schedule your consultation or schedule online.
+To learn more about breast reconstruction, and the options that are best suited to your unique situation, call Restore Plastic Surgery today at 850-500-7527 to schedule your consultation.
 Our office in Pensacola, Florida serves patients from across the state, Mobile Alabama, and throughout the country.